 This means Queensland wind is a critical part of the energy mix and supporting secure, reliable supply to our national grid at the lowest cost to consumers, as we work towards our global decarbonisation objectives.

-Windlab is the 100% Australian company born out of the CSIRO.
+Windlab is the Australian grown company born out of the CSIRO.

 For 20 years, we’ve used our own world-leading science and globally recognised expertise to find, construct and operate the best renewable energy projects in the world.